 Operations: Ability of the organization to meet its goals and commitments.
 Factors include the quality of the organizational structure, including skills, experiences, programs, systems and other vehicles, that enable the organization to operate effectively and efficiently on an ongoing basis.
 Subcategories include:

 - Global delivery model capabilities

 Market Understanding: Ability of the provider to understand buyers' needs and translate these needs into products and services.
-This will include both business and technology buyers across all three CRM domains.
-Vendors that show the highest degree of vision listen to and understand buyers' wants and needs, and can shape or enhance those wants and needs with their added vision.
+This includes both business and technology buyers across all three CRM domains.
+Vendors that show the highest degree of vision listen to and understand buyers' wants and needs, and they can shape or enhance those wants and needs with their added vision.
 Subcategories include: